Turkish–Syrian National Army offensive in Northern Syria (2024–2025): Turkish attacks on the Tishreen Dam and Kobani

 Following the successful capture of Manbij, SNA forces advanced east of Manbij and launched attacks on critical infrastructure within SDF territory.
 On 10 December 2024, Turkish drones targeted the Tishreen Dam, destroying the dam's electrical generators, putting the dam out of service and causing widespread power outages in cities supplied by the dam.
 Approximately 413,000 residents of Manbij and Kobani have been deprived of water and electricity since then.

 Turkey and the SNA escalated attacks on the Kobani countryside over the next several days.
 SOHR said that at least 23 civilians, including 8 children, were killed in Turkish and SNA bombardment of the Kobani countryside prior to the U.S.-brokered ceasefire.

 On 13 December 2024, Turkish state media reported that the Tishreen Dam had been liberated by the SNA forces from SDF forces.
 Pro-SNA media shared a video purporting to show the dam under SNA control.
 The video was geolocated by France 24 Observers, who verified that the video showed SNA rebels on the dam but only on the west side, and thus did not provide proof that the entire dam was under SNA control.

 On 14 December 2024, Kurdish sources reported that the U.S.-brokered ceasefire between the SDF and Turkish forces collapsed after Turkey demanded that it be given a kilometer of land in the village of Ashmi to build a military base.
 After the collapse of the ceasefire, Turkey and Turkish-backed factions mobilized their forces around the Qarqozak bridge and the borders of Kobani.
 On 17 December, truce negotiations led to an extension of the ceasefire for another week.
 The following day, the Syrian Observatory for Human Rights (SOHR) reported that Turkey and the SNA had launched attacks on the Tishreen Dam and residential areas in the dam's vicinity, and the SDF accused Turkey and the SNA of violating the ceasefire.
-The SDF repelled SNA attacks on the Tishreen Dam, reportedly killing at least 21 SNA fighters fighters in the clashes.
+The SDF repelled SNA attacks on the Tishreen Dam, reportedly killing at least 21 SNA fighters in the clashes.